Kayla Moody Wears Nothing But A G-String & A Beanie Hat In NSFW Instagram Photo

 Kayla put her insane body on full display in the steamy shot, flaunting her toned legs and killer curves from the profile.
 She sat on the floor, leaning her shoulders against a black leather couch as she posed seductively with her feet up on the wall.
 Her back was arched, as were her bare feet, and she bent her knees to fit into the small space by the window.
 The blond beauty covered her exposed chest with her hand.
 She shot a smoldering gaze at the camera, giving off sultry vibes as she parted her lips in a provocative way and posed with one finger in the corner of her mouth.

-The sizzling blonde showed off her round hip and strong, curvy thighs, which were amply showcased in the barely-there underwear.
-Although the angle of the shot didn’t afford a good look at the teeny bottoms, fans could notice that the extremely high-cut g-string matched her hat.
+The sizzling blonde showed off her round hip and strong, curvy thighs, which were amply showcased in the barely there underwear.
+Although the angle of the shot didn’t afford a good look at the teeny bottoms, fans could notice that the extremely high-cut G-string matched her hat.
 The visible side strap was pulled high on her hip bone, accentuating her lithe waist.
-At the same time, the low-cut waistline bared her chiseled tummy, falling far past her belly button.
+At the same time, the low-cut waistline bared her chiseled tummy, falling far past her bellybutton.

-Kayla paired the hot look with a stylish glam, opting for a face-full of makeup that appeared to include dark eyeshadow and eyeliner, long lashes to further bring out her eyes, and her signature glossy pink lipstick.
+Kayla paired the hot look with a stylish glam, opting for a full face of makeup that appeared to include dark eye shadow and eyeliner, long lashes to further bring out her eyes, and her signature glossy pink lipstick.
 She accessorized with a chic French manicure, painting her toenails pink to match her lips.

 A geotag identified the location of Kayla’s photo as Las Vegas, Nevada, suggesting that the pic could have been taken during her trip to Sin City earlier this year.
-Kayla credited the shot to boudoir photographer BAGLEYPHOTO, who accompanied her on her Las Vegas getaway in February and whom she tagged in her caption.
+Kayla credited the shot to boudoir photographer BAGLEYPHOTO, who accompanied her on the Las Vegas getaway in February.

 The upload quickly became a fan-favorite, reeling in more than 5,600 likes and 160 comments in just one hour of going live on the platform.
 Followers seemed entranced with the smoking-hot look and showered the model with effusive praise, telling her she was “beautiful” and “breathtaking.”